 - organized and led workshops to help undergraduate orientation leaders embrace failure and get out of their comfort zones.

 All of that makes me very comfortable in front of people and on-camera, but you don’t have to take my word for it.
-Watch my TEDx Talk below, or read what others have said about me.
+Watch my Mediavine Austin conference talk above, or my TEDx Talk below—and read what others have said about me:

 - I can share my ideas or experiences by delivering a speech or lecture that will engage and inspire audiences, large or small.
 For example, I once led the keynote at the country’s largest conference of college journalists, teaching nearly one thousand students how to use the techniques of improv to strengthen their journalism.
 I also gave a TEDx talk (watch below).